 How Professional-Grade Motion Capture Elevates VTubers

-From Face Tracking to Full Performance
+From Face Tracking to Full-Body VTuber Performance

 Most VTubers start with a single camera or phone-based setup.
 It’s a great way to experiment: your iPhone tracks your face, your webcam captures a few gestures, and an app turns it into a live avatar.
 But these tools aren’t perfect for full-scale virtual performance.
 They’re designed around one camera, one angle, and relatively simple motion.
 As soon as you try to stand up, dance, or stage something more ambitious, you find the limits.